brognilucas/cursor-configuration/ai_rules/implementation_guidelines.md

 ### Public methods don't need to have get or set:
 - Public methods can be accessed using direct naming as: `product`, `price`

-## ORM RULES

-### Separate entities
-- Never use json columns unless explicit said.
-All entities needs to have its own table on the database.

-### Apply Lazy-Loading whenever possible
-- Whenever is possible use lazy loading for the entities instead of getting it upfront.

-### Apply transaction control
-- Always make sure to have a transaction in the context in order to prevent inconsistent states